metosin/spec-tools/docs/01_coercion.md

 ## Custom coercion

 By default, coercion uses the spec parser `:type` information to apply the coercion.
-Type-information is exctracted automatically from all/most `clojure.core` predicates.
+Type-information is extracted automatically from all/most `clojure.core` predicates.
 If you want to support custom predicates, there are multiple options

 ### Composite specs